 Q. What kinds of trips does Travel Insurance cover?

-A. Any pleasure or business trip can be covered as long as it takes you at least 100 miles from home and has fixed travel dates.
+A. Any pleasure or business trip can be covered as long as it takes you away and has fixed travel dates.

 Q. Where do I have to live to be able to buy one of these plans?